 There are three kinds of sewer systems in our system: sanitary sewers that carry only wastewater from toilets, showers, washing machines and other domestic uses as well as wastewater from industries; combined sewers that carry a combination of sanitary sewage and rain water runoff; and storm sewers that carry only rain water runoff and snowmelt.

 The sewer system contains over 1,500 miles of sewer lines and drains.
-It drains more than 68 square miles and serves over 94,000 residential and commercial customers in Fort Wayne and Allen County.
+It covers more than 170 square miles and serves over 93,000 residential and commercial customers in Fort Wayne and Allen County.
 Portions of the system, like the brick sewer lines in the central city area, were built in the mid- to late-1800s.
 These aging brick sewers are one of the problems City Utilities faces when maintaining and improving the system because these old sewer need ongoing inspection and repair.

 The utility must also ensure that all state and federal requirements are met for the discharge of treated sewage (wastewater) from the plant, as well as implementation of action steps outlined in the Long-term Control Plan aimed at reducing combined sewer overflow events.
 The Utility Advisory Group, a citizen based group, helps provide guidance to the City on sewer projects, as well as overall management discussions and decisions.
 The group gives feedback and may suggest policy or operation changes to help City Utilities better meet the needs of its customers.